A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 get_drainage_area_estimates() handles both splits automatically.
 The outlet_split_threshold_m parameter (default 100 m) controls the minimum gage-to-outlet distance before the split is performed.

-Overview: Gage and HUC Outlet Positions
+Overview: Gage and HU Outlet Positions

 p_overview <- ggplot() |>